What is Course Reserves?

-Course reserves is a library service which allows faculty to make books and other physical items available for the duration of a semester.
+Course reserves is a library service which allows faculty to make books and other physical items available on a short term loan for the duration of a semester.
 The short borrowing periods for these items are designed to maximize access for all students in your class.

-Contact the location where you would like your materials to be held.
+Send an email or call the location where you would like your materials to be held:

 Who can place books on reserve?

-Instructors or their representatives (Graduate Student Instructors, office assistants) may submit reserve requests.
+Instructors or their representatives (i.e. Graduate Student Instructors, Faculty Support Staff) may submit reserve requests.

 What can be placed on reserve at the Library?

-Electronic readings such as journal articles and book chapters are managed by individual instructor via the course CTools site.
-For assistance in saving material into CTools, you can contact the Faculty Exploratory at the Graduate Library or contact campus CTools help.
+Electronic readings such as journal articles and book chapters are managed by individual instructor via the course CTools or Canvas site.
+For assistance in saving material into CTools or Canvas, you can contact the Faculty Exploratory at the Graduate Library or contact campus CTools help.

-7FAST, the Library's document delivery service, can provide electronic copies of library material.
+7FAST, the Library's document delivery service, can scan small portions of local items.
 This service is free for faculty.